Lester Bangs

-Leslie Conway "Lester" Bangs (December 14, 1948 – April 30, 1982) was an American music journalist, critic, author, and musician.
-He wrote for Creem and Rolling Stone magazines, and was known for his leading influence in rock music criticism.
+Leslie Conway "Lester" Bangs (December 14, 1948 – April 30, 1982) was an American music journalist and critic.
+He wrote for Creem and Rolling Stone magazines and was also a performing musician.
 The music critic Jim DeRogatis called him "America's greatest rock critic".

 Early life

 Bangs was born in Escondido, California.
 He was the son of Norma Belle (née Clifton) and Conway Leslie Bangs, a truck driver.
 Both of his parents were from Texas: his father from Enloe and his mother from Pecos County.
 Norma Belle was a devout Jehovah's Witness.
 Conway died in a fire when his son was young.
 When Bangs was 11, he moved with his mother to El Cajon, also in San Diego County.

-His early interests and influences ranged from the Beats (particularly William S. Burroughs) and jazz musicians John Coltrane and Miles Davis, to comic books and science fiction.
-He had a connection with The San Diego Door, an underground newspaper of the late 1960s.
+His early interests and influences ranged from the Beat Generation (particularly William S. Burroughs) and jazz musicians John Coltrane and Miles Davis, to comic books and science fiction.
+He met Cameron Crowe while they were both contributing music pieces to The San Diego Door, an underground newspaper of the late 1960s.